 All my relationships are symmetric and I do my best to treat my counterparts in them as partners.
 And I expect the same from the others.
 In an equivalent relationship, this behavior of "mandatory meetings" is very offensive and disrespectful.
 Just imagine organizing mandatory activities for your boyfriend or girlfriend.

-That's why I will never attend such activity ever again.
+That's why I will never attend such an activity ever again.

 As an organizer, you may feel really desperate in a situation like this.
 You may feel that it is crucial for the company (or collective) because of some objective reasons.